mintwax/connect4/README.md

 ## To Play

+1. clone the repo

-Open up static/index.html in your browser.
+2. open up static/index.html in your chromium browser.

 Tested on chromium 45 on ubuntu 14.

 ## Source

 src/

-1) main.js - this handles the ux such as clicks and animation
+1. main.js - this handles the ux such as clicks and animation
-2) Connect4.js - stores the rack and moves and detects wins
+2. Connect4.js - stores the rack and moves and detects wins

 static/

-1) connect4.css - keyframe animation, styles
+1. connect4.css - keyframe animation, styles
-2) various image files
+2. various image files
-3) lib/ contains the jquery js file
+3. lib/ contains the jquery js file

 build/

-1) bundle.js - webpack+babel generated from src/*js
+1. bundle.js - webpack+babel generated from src/*js

 tests/

-1) Connect4Spec.js - Connect4.js unit test cases
+1. Connect4Spec.js - Connect4.js unit test cases
-2) HelperSpec.js - customer matchers
+2. HelperSpec.js - customer matchers

 ## References